openshift/trustee-fbc/README.md

 ### New Konflux application

-Add a new application and a new component from the web UI.
+1. In the web UI, add a new application and a new component.
+1. Ignore the pull request from the Konflux bot.
+1. Add the new application to the ReleasePlanAdmission.
+1. Create a new ReleasePlan.

 ### New PipelineRuns